DREAM SYMBOLS : A : B : C : D : E : F : G : H : I : J : K : L : M : N : O : P : Q : R : S : T : U : V : W : X : Y : Z

 If we know a dream is linked to some issue then we can concentrate all our efforts on decoding it.
 We know it's about the issue we were thinking about.
 So we can think intensely about how the symbolism works.

-Deep issues in the past Freud especially tried to link dreams to the traumas we have suffered in the past.
+Freud especially tried to link dreams to the traumas we have suffered in the past.
 He loved dreams which dwell on the deeper issues of the mind.
-Of course dreams will be about these issues.
-But try to view dreams from another angle.
+Of course dreams will be about these issues but try to view dreams from another angle.
 Freud saw deep issues continually reappearing and dogging our minds.
-Yes of course a trauma will persist over a time period.
-But traumas will be viewed from the angle of the present.
-We constantly evolve.
+Yes of course a trauma will persist over a time period but they will be viewed from the angle of the present.
+We constantly evolve!
 Deep dreams represent the way in which we are dealing with deep traumas from the standpoint of the present.
-We live and learn.
-We grow and change and so deep dreams represent this.
+We live and learn!
+We grow and change and so deep dreams represent this change within us.
 If dreams do deal with major traumatic memories from the past then they are viewing these from the present day perspective.
 So really we interpret the present by making reference to the past.
 It's just a slight difference of emphasis but important nevertheless.
 A Freudian approach would stress the following type of phrase "I have a deep phobia".
 My own approach would stress the following type of phrase "I handled my phobia very well yesterday".
 So any dream would probably represent the latest subtle changes in any phobias.
+It would place the phobia within the present context of your life.
+So it's necessary to analyse yourself for subtle changes in your own personality and how you are adapting to changing circumstances.
+These changes will probably be linked to the meaning of your dream.

-Dreams and our intuitions Understanding your dream will not really help you in real life.
+Understanding your dream will not really help you in real life.
 Think of the following analogy – understanding how a TV works will not enhance your enjoyment of any films or programs.
-Understanding your dreams is technical matter.
-You decode the dream symbolism.
-But knowing how the brain stores information is not going to help you.
+Understanding your dreams is a technical matter.
+You decode the dream symbolism but knowing how the brain stores information is not going to help you.
 Why would it!
+Dreams seem magical and many people intensely search for the meaning of their dream thinking it will improve them in some way.
+Dream analysis is interesting and fascinating but will not really help you.

 People continually make this mistake of trusting too much in their dreams.
 They see them as linking to some higher realm which offers perfect guidance.
-Yet dreams will tend to represent our best intuitions.
+In fact, dreams will tend to represent our best intuitions.
 They capture our thoughts and feelings.
-In fact dreams represent our best guess.
+Dreams represent our best guess.
 In most cases we do not know what is the best option.
 Sometimes we just have to trust in our intuitions.
 When exactly can you trust your child to walk to school on their own?
 If a previous boyfriend has cheated on you should you trust them again?
 If you have had a bad foot when should you start running again?
 These are the types of decisions that you need to make.
 Yet in each case these decisions are just guesses.
 We never know what to do in such cases.

 Dreams are like the latest news of the mind.
 They represent crucial moments when we change opinions.
 When we start to trust rather than distrust!
 When we realise that we should put more effort in!
 These are the crucial moments that our dreams record.
 These crucial changes are hidden in mysterious dream symbols and images.
+If we could understand dreams we would recognise in them the thoughts that have just been forming in our minds.

-Why are dreams mostly negative?
 Many people dislike dreams because they always seem intensively negative.
 Of course this tends to be true but why?
 The mind is always trying to improve the life that we live.
 It's much better to concentrate on the bad things in life.
 We can help relieve areas of tension.
 We can try to see why arguments have taken place.
 We can try to spot unusual behaviour amongst our friends which may indicate that there maybe a problem.
 We assess how badly we did something.
 We concentrate on making things better.

 Dreams are about honest criticism.
 They capture our own conversations with ourselves.
-We say "I could have done this better!".
+We say "I could have done this better!"
 Dreams seem so bleak because of this honesty.

-Think of the following analogy : In the era of the communist countries in eastern Europe the press always covered good news and very rarely bad news.
+Think of the following analogy: In the era of the communist countries in eastern Europe the press always covered good news and very rarely bad news.
 The western press always concentrated on bad news and tragedies.
 The communist press were accused of being propagandists.
 They served no useful purpose and simply tried to cover over the problems.
 The western press were critical of their governments and were allowed to say what they wanted.
 So the dream mind must always be brutally honest.
 When translated dreams will tend to concentrate on the bad things.
 That's because we must try to be open as we discuss our lives within our own heads.
 If we cannot admit things ourselves then there is no hope of finding a solution.

 FURTHER READING